Anthrax

 How is anthrax treated?

-For lung anthrax, more specialised medicines may be used as well.
+For lung anthrax, specialised medicines may also be used.

-For cutaneous anthrax, you may need to see a surgeon to remove the black scab.
-Once the wound has healed, you might choose to see a plastic surgeon to improve how the scar looks, if this bothers you.
+For skin anthrax, a health professional may need to remove the black scab.
+Once healed, you may see a plastic surgeon if you would like to improve how the scar looks.

 Can anthrax be prevented?

-Cases of anthrax in livestock are reported in Australia from time to time.
-This can occur all year round, especially in summer or after the weather changes.
-Farmers who suspect their animals have anthrax must follow strict procedures to control its spread.
-The farm will be isolated, dead animals will be disposed of carefully and other animals will be vaccinated.
+Anthrax cases in livestock are reported occasionally in Australia.
+This can happen all year round, especially in summer or after the weather changes.
+Farmers who suspect anthrax in their animals must follow strict procedures to control its spread.
+This includes:

-- Always wear gloves, disposable overalls, a mask, eye protection and rubber boots.
+- Wear gloves, disposable overalls, a mask, eye protection and rubber boots.
+Learn the proper way to remove your Personal Protective Equipment (PPE).

 - Cover any broken skin with sealed waterproof dressings.

-- Wash your hands and shower using soap before having contact with people or healthy animals.
+- Wash your hands and shower with soap before contact with people or healthy animals.

 - Put any clothes that may be contaminated in sealed double plastic bags.
-If anthrax is confirmed, these will need to be incinerated or sterilised at 121°C for 30 minutes.
+If anthrax is confirmed, these should be incinerated or sterilised at 121°C for 30 minutes.

-If you have been exposed to a large number of anthrax spores, you can take antibiotics to prevent you getting sick.
+If you have been exposed to a large amount of anthrax spores, speak to your doctor about taking antibiotics to prevent illness.

 Resources and support

-If you own livestock and suspect you may have a case of anthrax, call the Emergency Animal Disease Watch Hotline on 1800 675 888 immediately to report it.
+If you own livestock and suspect a case of anthrax, call the Emergency Animal Disease Watch Hotline on 1800 675 888 immediately to report it.

-Read the government emergency response plan to manage a deliberate release of anthrax in Australia.
+Read the government emergency response plan for managing a deliberate release of anthrax in Australia, or call the National Security Hotline on 1800 123 400.

 Learn more here about the development and quality assurance of healthdirect content.